Posted On August 25, 2019

 It’s okay to feel overwhelmed.

-While prepping you for college, people try to fill you with excitement and build high expectations for what you’re about to experience.
+While prepping you for college, people try to welcome you, fill you with excitement, and build high expectations for what you’re about to experience.

 Though I love reassuring you in the same way, it’s important to remind you that everyone’s experience is different.
 Everyone will struggle at some point.
 Maybe there will be days where your schedule has no room for proper sleep or times you really just miss home, but this is normal.